Weekly Meditations — Every Monday Evening & Friday Morning

 Any level of experience welcome — from Beginner to Veteran

-One-on-One session with Roshi Daiken available by request
+One-on-One sessions with Roshi Daiken available by request

 Questions about Practice / Spiritual Guidance / Pastoral Counseling /